 This Georgian community is making sure that their young refugee neighbors aren’t scared away by the nation’s current political status.

 The International Community School in Atlanta is a charter school that has been educating refugees from all over the world for 15 years.
-On Monday, the front yard was flooded by dozens of reassuring signs from the loving neighborhood families.
+One morning, the front yard was flooded by dozens of reassuring signs from the loving neighborhood families.

 It started when one of the local women became concerned about the school families and how they had been holding up with such turbulent current events – so she posted a sign at the school reading “Stay strong, neighbors – you are welcome here”.

 Inspired by the woman’s kindness, Danny Vincent – another local mom – gathered 20 different children and friends for a sign making party on Sunday.

 The school yard now reportedly has about 50 different signs featuring words of love and comfort.